bparanj/crystal/electronics/outline.md

 Use Millman's theorem to reduce multiple voltage sources in parallel to a single equivalent voltage source.
 Apply superposition to a circuit with more than one voltage or current source.
 Define the maximum power transfer theorem.

+As an expert in electronics explain loop analysis to DC circuits in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 This module provides an introduction to magnetism including the nature of magnetism, magnetic fields, and magnetic materials.
 Electromagnets and permanent magnets are also presented using a combination of video and animation allowing the student to gain a better understanding of magnetic field theory.
 The Hall effect sensor is also introduced in this module.